skx/go-experiments/publishr/README.md

 Building & Deploying
 --------------------

 There are a few dependencies which must be installed, and chances are you'll need the `libmagic-dev` package to install one of them:

     apt-get install libmagic-dev

-    go get github.com/dgryski/dgoogauth
-    go get github.com/gorilla/mux
-    go get github.com/rakyll/magicmime
+    go get ./..
-    go get github.com/speps/go-hashids
+    go build .

-    make

 As for deployment?
 It is assumed you'll be hosting this behind a reverse proxy.